nurmuhammet-ali/bazar-docs/cart.md

 > Before moving on, you may check the [discount documentation](/docs/discount) about managing discounts.

-Unlike TAXes, discounts are stored directly on the model as an aggregated value.
+Unlike Taxes, discounts are stored directly on the model as an aggregated value.

 ```php
 use Bazar\Support\Facades\Cart;